PrefectHQ/prefect/docs/orchestration/agents/ecs.md

 AWS_RETRY_MODE='adaptive' AWS_MAX_ATTEMPTS=10 prefect agent ecs start
 ```

-If running the ECS agent in a container, you can set the environment variables in the
+If you are running the ECS agent in a container, set the environment variables in the
-container definition, but note that these retry settings will be applied to all AWS API
-calls.
+container definition.